dobin/avred/README.md

 # Project status

-Tested and actually working.
+Tested and able to automatically find and remove the strings that have the most impact on the AV's verdict.

+However, this won't work when there artifacts in the .text section or when a function export is known by the AV (such as "ReflectiveLoader") => TODO.

 # Setup and usage

+Here are the instructions to use this tool.

 ## Dependencies (Python 3)

-python-tqdm
+* python-tqdm
-python-hexdump
+* python-hexdump
-pytest
+* pytest

 ## Dependencies (other)

 * loadlibrary: Windows Defender scanner ported to Linux by taviso (3 minutes setup, instructions at https://github.com/taviso/loadlibrary)

 ## Usage